PhilipNelson5/math4610/hw3/3-vectorOperations/manual_vector_addition_subtraction.md

 @param b  The second vector
 ```

-**Output:** The result of vector addition with the two vector operands.
+**Output:** A vector with the result of vector addition or subtraction with the two vector operands.

 **Usage/Example:**